 Now is the time to break out your crazy candy cane striped socks.
-The more color and the more crazy, the better.
+Wear them with pride and amuse yourself with the whimsy.
+The more color and crazy, the better.
 Its even okay if they don’t match.

 25. Practice gratitude

-I want my kids to see that we can enjoy the Christmas season with the things we already have around the house, with chilly walks out in nature, and homemade ornaments.
+As a mom, I want my kids to see that we can enjoy the Christmas season with the things we already have.
+I want our Christmas countdown to be both meaningful and memorable.
+How about you?

 Printable Christmas Christmas Family Activity Cards

-These cute, watercolor, printable Christmas Countdown Family Activity Cards are available in my Etsy store.
+Are you interested in these printable Christmas countdown activity cards?
+If so these cute, watercolor, printable Christmas Countdown Family Activity Cards are available in my Etsy store.
+(In two different sizes)

 More Christmas countdown family activities & resources